 Reinforce Roof and Exterior

 Inspect your roof for any loose or damaged shingles and repair them promptly.
 Secure loose tiles or panels to prevent them from being dislodged during the storm.
 Clear gutters and downspouts of debris to ensure proper drainage.
 Trim any overhanging branches near your home that could potentially break and cause damage during high winds.
+Secure or store any outdoor furniture, planters, and equipment before the storm arrives.
+High winds can turn these items into projectiles capable of damaging windows, siding, and fencing.

 Protect Air Vents and Openings